 Questions remain about the respiratory risk posed to a fifth of the United States population by increasing wildfires—but a CU Boulder researcher is trying to clear the air

-It had already been an exceptional fire season across the American West by the time Montana’s Rice Ridge fire began.
+It had already been an exceptional fire season across the American West by the time Montana’s Rice Ridge fire ignited.

-It began in July 2017 as many western wildfires do, with a dry lightning strike on a parched patch of tree litter and other brush, igniting an inferno that stretched for miles and, by September, consuming an area almost twice the size of Denver and choking half the country with its thick smoke.
+It began in July 2017 as many western wildfires do: with a dry lightning strike on a parched patch of plant litter.
+Immediately it stirred an inferno that stretched for miles and, by September, consumed an area of forest almost twice the size of Denver, producing enough thick smoke to choke half of the country.

 “It’s been described to me in apocalyptic terms,” Sarah Coefield, an air quality specialist with the Missoula City-County Health Department, told the Washington Post at the time about the area surrounding the fire.